 The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
-The financial impact of COVID-19 and the ensuing emergency measures will impact subsequent periods of the District.
-The District's investment portfolio and the investments of the pension and other employee benefit plan in which the District participates have incurred a significant decline in fair value, consistent with the general decline in financial markets.
-However, because the values of individual investments fluctuate with market conditions, and due to market volatility, the amount of losses that will be recognized in subsequent periods, if any, cannot be determined.
+The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the District.
+The District's investment portfolio and the investments of the pension and other employee benefit plans are subject to increased market volatility, which could result in a significant decline in fair value, consistent with the general decline in financial markets.
+However, because the values of individual investments fluctuate with market conditions, the amount of losses that will be recognized in subsequent periods, if any, cannot be determined.
 In addition, the impact on the District's future operating costs, revenues, and any recovery from emergency funding, either federal or state, cannot be estimated.